ace2884/SOURCE_CODE/README.md

 - `mysqlclient` often requires build tools; use `conda install -c conda-forge mysqlclient` on Windows.
 - If Pylance shows unresolved imports after successful pip install, confirm VS Code uses the same interpreter and reload the window.

-If you paste the exact pip/conda error output here I will diagnose the failing package and provide an exact fix.